mucommander/mucommander/readme.txt

   been invoked, contributed by Karel Tomáš.
 - Fixed drag-and-drop issues from muCommander to other applications under Gnome and KDE, contributed by Xavi Miró (bug #45).
-- Fixed a couple issues with the free space indicator, contributed by Karel Tomáš.
+- A couple issues with the free space indicator were fixed by Karel Tomáš.
+- Mac OS X file type and creator are now properly preserved when copying files from and to a local volume (bug #52).

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not